 What are the different types of cybersecurity threats?

 - Malware is a form of malicious software in which any file or program can be used to harm a computer user.
-This includes worms, viruses, Trojans and spyware.
+Different types of malware include worms, viruses, Trojans and spyware.

-- Ransomware is another type of malware.
-It involves an attacker locking the victim's computer system files -- typically through encryption -- and demanding a payment to decrypt and unlock them.
+- Ransomware is another type of malware that involves an attacker locking the victim's computer system files -- typically through encryption -- and demanding a payment to decrypt and unlock them.

-- Social engineering is an attack that relies on human interaction to trick users into breaking security procedures to gain sensitive information that is typically protected.
+- Social engineering is an attack that relies on human interaction.
+It tricks users into breaking security procedures to gain sensitive information that is typically protected.

 - Phishing is a form of social engineering where fraudulent email or text messages that resemble those from reputable or known sources are sent.
 Often random attacks, the intent of these messages is to steal sensitive data, such as credit card or login information.